-1 Introduction
+1. Introduction

-In this paper, we consider discrete variants of production networks (see, e.g. [1]) inspired by the work in [2-4] on continuous production networks and their stability.
+In this paper, we consider a discrete variant of production networks (see, e.g., Wiendahl et al. [1]) inspired by the work in Scholz-Reiter et al. [2], Görges et al. [3] and Dashkovskiy et al. [4] on continuous production networks and their stability.
 For a certain scenario it has been shown that the application of local autonomous control methods on integrated production and transport processes improves the handling of internal and external dynamics.
 A production network in this scenario consists of production sites, which are represented as nodes, and of links between sites, which are represented as directed edges.
 There is a particular input site with a continuous inflow.
 The production at each site runs continuously at some rates that are bounded by the maximum production rates and subject to suitable constraints.
 The processed product of each site is continuously distributed to the direct neighbors for further processing according to fixed distribution rates.
 Moreover, there is an output site with a continuous output which is computed in some suitable way.
 A production network is called stable if the quantity of products at each site is bounded all the time.
 In [4] conditions were derived by mathematical systems theory, which guarantee stability of the network.
-The calculation of these conditions is based on the work [5-7].
+The calculation of these conditions is based on the work of Dashkovskiy et al. in [5], [6], and [7].

 In the present paper, the continuity is replaced by stepwise input, production, transportation, and output.
-To enhance the flexibility of the model, the input flow is not assumed to be constant.
+To take into account dynamic changes of the input, the input flow is not assumed to be constant.
 Moreover, the production rates are not determined uniquely, but may vary within certain bounds (Section 3).
-The discrete production networks are modeled in a graph-transformational way as communities of autonomous units [8-11] in Section 4.
+The discrete production networks are modeled in a graph-transformational way as communities of autonomous units (cf. Hölscher et al. [8], [9] and Kreowski et al. [10], [11]) in Section 4.
+These rule-based and visual models allow one to use graphtransformational tools like GrGen.NET to simulate production networks in such a way that production processes are not only statistically analyzed, but also visualized displaying their smooth running or the overflow of bottlenecks (Section 6).
 Each production site becomes a unit that can act independently of the other sites within certain bounds.
-This allows one to use decentralized decision criteria for the choice of the production and distribution rates; however, this aspect will not be further addressed in the paper.
+This allows one to use decentralized decision criteria for the choice of the production and distribution rates; however, this aspect will not be further addressed in the paper, being a subject of future work.